-Importance of Trademark Registration in the entertainment industry
+Importance of Trademark Registration in Entertainment Industries

 A trademark is a symbol that distinguishes the commercial origin of a product or service.
 In the music and film industries, trademarks have become profitable.